vuesence/vue-faq/docs/en/deployment/hosting.md

 # Hosting

-:::: Where to host a website?
+::: details Where to host a website?

 After building a frontend project, you get a set of `html/css/js/jpeg` and other static files that need to be hosted on a webserver for your site to be accessed.